Auditory Integration Training, AIT, Berard AIT, Auditory, Auditory Integration

 • Cognitive / Sensory awareness, and

-• Health-Physical-Behavioural issues.
+• Health-Physical-Behavioral issues.

-The ABC has a Total score, as well as subscores for
+The ABC has a Total score, as well as sub scores for

 • Hyperactivity,